Hackstr/the-lobby.pro/README.md

 ## 🎯 Project Overview

-**The Lobby.Sol** is a revolutionary gaming platform that tokenizes Counter-Strike 2 achievements as NFTs on the Solana blockchain.
+**The-lobby.pro** is a revolutionary gaming platform that tokenizes Counter-Strike 2 achievements as NFTs on the Solana blockchain.
 Players connect their wallets, join CS2 servers, and earn tokens for headshots and kill streaks.

 ### Core Features
 - 🎮 **CS2 Integration**: Real-time server browsing and kill event tracking